tortuvshin/intelligo-game/README.md

 ## License

-Intelligo game is open-sourced software licensed under the [MIT license](LICENSE.md).
+Intelligo game is open-sourced software licensed under the [MIT](LICENSE).

 **[⬆ back to top](#intelligo-game)**